Valentine’s Day Sugar Cookies

 How to Make Sugar Cookies

-Use the icing tip or a skewer to fill the area completely.
+Use the icing tip or a skewer to fill the area thoroughly.
 Pop any air bubbles that appear.
 Gently shake the cookie back and forth to even out the icing.

 Within a few seconds, the dots will flatten and look great!